Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

 #### **Query Builder V1**
 Use a `DigitalTwinsQueryBuilderV1` to construct DigitalTwins queryies via method chaining on the `DigitalTwinsQueryBuilderV1` object.
-When using a `Where` clause, conditions are separated from the `Where` keyword (see `whereIsOfModel`)
+When using a `Where` clause, conditions are separated from the `Where` keyword.

 ```C# Snippet:DigitalTwinsQueryBuilder
 // SELECT * FROM DIGITALTWINS